Examination Guidance

 Submission

 Students will be required to submit via QMplus within two weeks (date to be confirmed) using the submission links in the module page.
-Submission drop boxes will close at the following times for each level of study:
+Submission drop boxes will close at the advertised deadline.

 In the file name of your Word document, please include the module code and your student number, e.g. BUS107 - 123456789.